mondalankush-886-gmail/Food_Ordering-Frontend-/README.md

 # Food_Ordering-Frontend-
-# This is food ordering web site using omly HTML , CSS , JS.
+# This is food ordering web site using only HTML , CSS , JS.